-As stated above, one of the main benefits from implementing a category management strategy are the cost-savings and time savings seen in the procurement department.
+As stated above, one of the main benefits of implementing a category management strategy is the cost savings and time savings seen in the procurement department.
 By addressing products by their effective category rather than as individual products, procurement professionals become more efficient and are empowered to find better deals with larger orders.

 In addition, category management allows your company to speak to consumers in a whole new non-verbal language.
 In doing so, the company has a stronger influence over consumer focus and purchase decisions.
 This is accomplished, in part, by providing a way through which companies can differentiate themselves from one another by grouping their categories in a unique way from their competition.

-Finally, however, there are a whole slew of benefits relating to decision making, logic, and resource allocation.
+Finally, however, there is a whole slew of benefits relating to decision-making, logic, and resource allocation.
 By grouping products into categories and acting on those inclusive categories, procurement professionals, managers, and business executives are all enabled to make more informed decisions powered by logic and patterns that emerge in spending and purchasing.